abdulsalamamtech/HNGi13-backend-task/stage-0/task.md

     This task validates my ability to consume third-party APIs, format JSON responses, and return dynamic data.

     I started by installing Laravel.

-    Creating the controller and route endpoint
+    Creating the controller and route endpoint.

     The creating private methods in the controller for my information and fetching the dynamic fact.

-    The I structure everything together in the index method with response, logs and more...
+    Then I structure everything together in the index method with response, logs and more...

     I created a repository and push the project.

     I deploy the project to railway.

     Then I test the project to see how it works.

+    Thanks.

 -   Run the command: /stage-zero-backend - Submit
     Your server IP (http://your-ip-address/me)